 - Represented a U.S. energy company in the preparation and negotiation of EPC contracts for a $5 billion natural gas pipeline project in the U.S. The engagement involved the negotiation of four construction contracts, with four different contractors, for the nearly $3 billion Mountaineer Xpress (MXP) natural gas pipeline project in West Virginia.
 The matter also involved assisting the client with negotiations for other, smaller (but still very significant) pipeline projects, including the $1.4 billion Leach Xpress project and the $270 million Gibraltar project.

-Mike Shanlever devotes his practice to the development of, and disputes involving, complex capital projects.
-Across the globe, Mike advises state-owned entities, private owners, general contractors, equipment suppliers, and large subcontractors as issues arise throughout the project life cycle and the claims process.
-Mike has litigated and arbitrated billions of dollars in claims involving project delay and acceleration, cost overrun, satisfaction of performance requirements, regulatory compliance, scope change and change order disputes, and defective design/construction claims.
-Mike routinely manages large litigation teams and experts through protracted discovery, briefing, and evidentiary proceedings.
-He has substantial experience in state and federal courts throughout the country, as well as a variety of domestic and international arbitration settings.
+Mike Shanlever devotes his practice to stakeholders in complex capital projects, particularly in the energy, industrial and infrastructure sectors.
+Across the globe, Mike advises state-owned entities, private owners, contractors, and suppliers throughout the life cycle and claims process of EPC, design, and construction projects.
+Mike has litigated and arbitrated billions of dollars in claims concerning schedule disputes, cost overrun, performance guarantees, regulatory compliance, change order disputes, and defective design/construction claims.
+Mike leads large litigation teams and experts in protracted litigation through trial and other evidentiary proceedings.
+He has substantial experience in state and federal courts throughout the country, domestic arbitration, and international arbitration.

-Mike is ranked as a Georgia construction lawyer in Chambers USA.
-He is a member of the ABA Forum on the Construction Industry’s Design Division and is serving as a board member and secretary of the Smart Energy Consumer Collaborative.
+Mike is ranked by Chambers USA as a leader in Construction law.
+He is a member of the ABA Forum on the Construction Industry and serves as a board member and secretary of the Smart Energy Consumer Collaborative.

 - Vanderbilt University (J.D., 2004)